sklprogs/LanguageTricks/README.md

 ## usage \| use

-In general when thinking about how these words are different it is helpful to keep in mind that the term "*usage*" refers to conventions or patterns and often refers to language or words and how they are used, accepted, and understood.
-The word "*use*" has a much broader meaning and is found in more contexts.
-In my opinion, when in doubt, use the word "use."
+In general when thinking about how these words are different it is helpful to keep in mind that the term ***usage*** refers to conventions or patterns and often refers to language or words and how they are used, accepted, and understood.
+The word ***use*** has a much broader meaning and is found in more contexts.
+In my opinion, when in doubt, use the word ***use***.

 [*Source*](https://blogs.transparent.com/english/use-versus-usage/)